tactidact/tactidact.github.io/content/_index.md

 ---
 heading: "tact.moe"
-subheading: "A blog about anime, tech and assorted interests."
+subheading: "A blog about anime, tech, and assorted interests."
 handle: "tactidact"
 body: